 Pranayama is incorporated to open energy channels and improve oxygenation of the body, to help with stress, anxiety and depression.
 Asanas strengthen the body and improve flexibility, which can translate to tension relief for many.

-for many.
-Some of the poses also claim to massage the internal organs, bringing balance to internal functions and helping to prevent diseases such as diabetes, arthritis and hypertension.
+Some claim the poses massage internal organs, balance internal functions and help prevent diseases like diabetes, arthritis and hypertension.
 Hatha yoga classes are most often gentle and basic classes for beginners.
-Basic poses are introduced and held with no flow between each.
+Where teachers introduce basic poses are with no flow between each.
 You can expect to learn relaxation techniques through slow-paced stretching, simple breathing exercises and perhaps seated meditation.
 These classes are a good place to begin and become comfortable with yoga.
 Anyone can do Hatha yoga.
-If you enjoy a slower-paced and more meditative class where the goal is relaxation and strengthening through holding basic poses, Hatha yoga could be a great choice for you.
+Hatha Yoga classes are slower-paced and more meditative class.
 If you like more movement and a faster pace, try Vinyasa yoga.
-Or, if you’re looking for the next step in a Hatha-style practice, try Iyengar yoga.
+Iyengar yoga is the next step in a Hatha-style practice.

 Get 10% off Spafinder Gift Cards!
 Sign Up Today!